-There’s good fishing at Winnemucca Lake in the summer, and you’ll be on the right track traveling along this trail if you are hiking either the Pacific Crest Trail or Tahoe-Yosemite Trail (just know they diverge at mile 1.3).
+There’s decent fishing at Winnemucca Lake in the summer, and you’ll be on the right track traveling along this trail if you’re hiking either the Pacific Crest Trail or Tahoe-Yosemite Trail (just know they diverge at mile 1.3).

 So, in the winter, this route provides access to great, but technical cross-country skiing, as well as backcountry alpine skiing (namely Elephants Back and Round Top).

 Winnemucca Lake Hiking Trail Data (approximations):